back to table of contents next page

 I.1.c.
 Acknowledgments

-The NEOWISE Reactivation Mission is funded by the NASA Science Mission Directorate Planetary Science Division as part of the Planetary Defense Coordination Office.
-Dr. Amanda Mainzer of the University of Arizona is the NEOWISE Principal Investigator.
-NEOWISE is managed and operated by JPL.
-Data processing, archiving, and distribution for NEOWISE is carried out by IPAC, California Institute of Technology.
-Operations of the NEOWISE spacecraft and payload are supported by Ball Aerospace and Technology Corp. and the Space Dynamics Laboratory, Utah State University.
+The NEOWISE Reactivation Mission was funded by the NASA Science Mission Directorate Planetary Science Division as part of the Planetary Defense Coordination Office.
+Dr. Amy Mainzer of the University of California Los Angeles is the NEOWISE Principal Investigator.
+NEOWISE was managed and operated by JPL.
+Data processing, archiving, and distribution for NEOWISE was carried out by IPAC, California Institute of Technology.
+Operations of the NEOWISE spacecraft and payload were supported by BAE Systems (formerly Ball Aerospace and Technology Corp.) and the Space Dynamics Laboratory, Utah State University.

 NEOWISE gratefully acknowledges the services contributed by the IAU Minor Planet Center, operated by the Harvard-Smithsonian Center for Astrophysics.